 Find the local legends

 Maybe you’re not the costume type, and you’re just wearing a regular white shirt and you’re not feeling overly spirited.
 That’s OK too!
 There’s plenty of spirit to go around.
 If you’re looking for inspiration and people to get you hyped, look for your local “legends” who are fixtures during the Jets biggest moments.
-Whether it’s Dancing Gabe, Waldorf and Statler, or her Majesty the Queen herself, if you grab a picture with these Jets celebs you’ll look cooler by proxy.
+Whether it’s Dancing Gabe, Waldorf or Statler, if you grab a picture with these Jets celebs you’ll look cooler by proxy.

 Pets can participate

 I don’t know about you, but my dog is way more interesting and cooler looking than I am.
 When you’re thinking of your freshest Whiteout outfit for the big game, don’t let your pets feel left out!
 I mean, come on!
 Forget about a hot dog stand, these cuties are the real Jets Dogs!
 Heeeyoo!
 I can do this all day...